Readers, listeners,

 CD features two suites by Robert de Visée

-and three by Pinel, two of which are world premieres that were previously not available
+Pinel, two of which are world premieres that were previously not

 on CD.
 Miguel Yisrael (who studied in Paris